Last updated August 13, 2017.

 Since 1999 I have experimented with mostly non-prescription, over-the-counter (OTC) supplements and treatments to address hypoglycemia, brain fog, hypothyroidism, stigmata*, and a bunch of other annoyances.

-After finding success in treating my depression with a gluten-free diet, I followed the logic that since celiac disease (for which a gluten-free diet is the solution) results in malabsorption and thus nutritional deficiencies, my health problems were most likely caused by nutritional deficiencies.
-Crazy, I know.
-That is the approach I have taken, with a few detours into acupuncture and Armour thyroid.
-BTW, you don’t have to be a celiac to have nutritional deficiencies.
+After finding success in treating my depression with a gluten-free diet, I had followed the logic that since celiac disease (for which a gluten-free diet is the solution) results in malabsorption and thus nutritional deficiencies, my health problems were most likely caused by nutritional deficiencies.
+(BTW, you don’t have to be a celiac to have nutritional deficiencies.)
+That was the approach I took, with a few detours into acupuncture and Armour thyroid, until mid-2015, when I discovered that mold avoidance and detox significantly improved many of my health issues.

 *Not really about the stigmata.